 HTML-based terminal emulation can be implemented in a wide variety of techniques.
 A good web terminal emulator utilizes compression and an efficient protocol for updating the terminal session in the web browser.
 The data flow between the server and the browser should not increase the transmission sizes and if possible, reduce them to maintain response time.
 For block mode protocols like TN3270, transmission of keystrokes should only occur when the user presses ENTER or another AID/Function key.
 Solutions that transmit every keystroke and then refresh the display with the results vastly increase the number of packets flowing in the network and can seriously impact performance.

 Compatibility with strong security and multi-factor authentication

-I.T. staff should be able to easily implement server-side macros that utilize the full power of VB.NET to implement integration tasks currently performed using desktop macros written in VBA (Visual Basic for Applications).
-Flynet Viewer supports this functionality so that users can easily run macros to enter spreadsheet data, create documents from screens and so on.
+I.T. staff should be able to implement server-side macros that utilize the full power of c# or VB.NET to implement integration tasks currently performed using desktop macros written in VBA (Visual Basic for Applications).
+Inventu Viewer+ supports this functionality so that users can easily run macros to enter spreadsheet data, create documents from screens and so on.

 Host Connection behind the firewall

 This enables the use of stronger security on access to the mainframe and enables strong TLS/SSL certificates without impacting mainframe performance.
 An additional layer of authentication can also be implemented as the user is entering the system using HTTP/HTTPS, which is compatible with all the latest authentication techniques.